 “New,” as it pertains to Forklifts, means the ownership of the Forklift has never been transferred to an Ultimate Purchaser.

-"Non-Compliant LSI Forklift” means a 2025 or previous MY Class IV LSI Forklift of any Rated Capacity or Class V LSI Forklift with a Rated Capacity up to 12,000 pounds that has already been phased out pursuant to the applicable phase- out schedule set forth in Section 3006(d).
+"Non-Compliant LSI Forklift” means an LSI Forklift that has already been phased out pursuant to the applicable phase- out schedule set forth in Section 3006(d).

 “Pallet Jack” means a piece of equipment that is designed to move pallets but is pulled by hand and is not designed to be ridden.